-Under this category, CO2 emissions from living biomass, dead organic matter and soils, from grassland remaining grassland and from land converted in grassland have been reported.
+Under this category, CO2 emissions from living biomass, and soil organic matter, in grassland remaining grassland and land converted to grassland have been reported.

-Grassland category is responsible for 6,644 Gg of CO2 removals in 2016, sharing 11.9% of absolute CO2 eq.
-LULUCF emissions and removals; in particular the living biomass emissions represent 6.8%, while the removals from dead organic matter pool share for 20.5% and removals from soils stand for 72.7% of absolute total grassland CO2 emissions and removals.
+Grassland category is responsible for 3,568 Gg of CO_2 net removals in 2017 sharing 11.8% of total CO_2 eq.
+LULUCF net removals; in particular the living biomass emissions represent 25.4%, of the grassland CO_2 fluxes (i.e. emissions and removals) and the removals from soil organic matter 74.6%.

-CO2 emissions and removals from grassland remaining grassland have resulted key category in trend assessment and key category with Approach 2 concerning level assessment; CO2 emissions and removals from land converted to grassland have resulted key category in level and trend assessment with Approach 1 and Approach 2.
-CH4 emissions and removals from grassland remaining grassland have been identified as a key category with Approach 2 concerning trend assessment.
-Concerning N2O emissions, the category land converting to grassland has not resulted as a key source.
+CO2 emissions and removals from grassland remaining grassland and land converted to grassaland are key categories in level and trend assessment both with Approach 1 and Approach 2; CH4 emissions and removals from grassland remaining grassland is a key category in trend assessment with Approach 2.